AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: task-manager-exit.png

-If there are tasks running when exiting GPS, it displays a window showing those tasks.
-You can kills all remaining tasks and exit by pressing the confirmation button or continue working in GPS by pressing the :guilabel:`Cancel` button.
+If there are tasks running when exiting GNAT Studio, it displays a window showing those tasks.
+You can kills all remaining tasks and exit by pressing the confirmation button or continue working in GNAT Studio by pressing the :guilabel:`Cancel` button.